M. Night Shyamalan's Upcoming Movie Is Based On A Book He Authored With Nicholas Sparks

 (Image credit: Amazon Prime)

-While it may seem kind of random to some that M. Night Shyamalan would team up with beloved romance author Nicholas Sparks for a movie, their collaboration for Remain, a book-to-screen adaptation set to release on the 2026 movie schedule, makes a lot of sense to me.
+While it may seem kind of random to some that M. Night Shyamalan would team up with beloved romance author Nicholas Sparks for a movie, their collaboration for Remain, a book-to-screen adaptation makes a lot of sense to me.

-While M. Night Shyamalan made a name for himself with horror movies and thrillers, the filmmaker has explored other emotions beyond fear and suspense in his movies, and that very much includes love.
+M. Night Shyamalan made a name for himself with horror movies and thrillers, but the filmmaker has explored other emotions beyond fear and suspense in his movies, and that very much includes love.
 Though romance has played a role in some of his best films, none of those movies would be described as romances first and foremost, so I'm looking forward to what these two have in store.
-Let's get into what we know about both the upcoming book, which is due out in 2025, and the movie, which stars Jake Gyllenhaal and Phoebe Dynevor, and is set to release next year.
+Let's get into what we know about both the book, which came out in 2025, and the movie, which stars Jake Gyllenhaal and Phoebe Dynevor, and is set to release in 2027.

 Remain Movie Release Date